-The town of Hartenbos has its own primary and private schools, a private hospital, sport clubs and several churches.
-In May 2006 Langeberg Mall, one of the largest shopping malls on the Garden Route opened its doors to the public.
+The town has its own primary and private schools, a private hospital, sport clubs and several churches.
+For serious shopping head to the nearby Langeberg Mall in Mossel Bay, or to George with its well-established infrastructure, and the Garden Route Mall.

 The ATKV Hartenbos Beach Resort is the largest self-catering establishment on the Western Cape's Garden Route coast and offers rondavels, camping, caravanning, self-catering flats and beach house accommodation.

 The resort also offers modern conference facilities that can accommodate groups of up to 1 000 delegates and top-quality catering.
 Recreational activities include outdoor and heated indoor pools, miniature golf course (putt-putt), trampolines, tennis courts, games arcade, waterpark (Supertube and slides), a funfair and five kilometers of Blue Flag Beaches nearby.

 Weather in Hartenbos is usually excellent as the Mossel Bay area boasts the second most moderate climate in the world.
 Hartenbos receives about 334mm of rain per year with rainfall occurring throughout the year, lowest rainfall (22mm) is in June and the highest (37mm) in October.